-Section 74 - Article 5 - Design and Development Standards.
+Section 102 - Article 5 - Design and Development Standards.
 Section 5.16.8 Appeal of School District Denial of a Certificate of Adequacy of Public School Facilities is hereby amended to read as follows:

 "The applicant for a certificate of adequacy of public school facilities which is denied by the school district may, within thirty (30) days of the date of the denial, appeal the denial to the town council of Chapel Hill.
 Any such appeal shall be heard by the town council at an evidentiary hearing before it.
-At this evidentiary hearing the school district will present its reasons for the denial of the certificate of adequacy of public school facilities and the evidence it relied on in denying the certificate of adequacy of public school facilities.
+At this evidentiary hearing the school district will present its reasons for the denial of the certificate of adequacy of public school facilities and the evidence it relied on in denying the certificate of public school facilities.
 The applicant appealing the denial may present its reasons why the certificate of adequacy of public school facilities application should have, in its view, been approved and the evidentiary basis it contends supports approval.
-The town council may (1) affirm the decision of the school district, (2) remand to the school district for further proceedings in the event evidence is presented at the evidentiary hearing before the town council not brought before the school district, or (3) issue a certificate of adequacy of public school facilities if it finds that the certificate of adequacy of public school facilities should have been issued by the school district as prescribed in the memorandum of understanding among the school district, Orange County and Chapel Hill.
+The town council may (1) affirm the decision of the school district, (2) remand to the school district for further proceedings in the event evidence is presented at the evidentiary hearing before the town council not brought before the school district, or (3) issue a certificate of adequacy of public school facilities.
+The town council will only issue a certificate of adequacy of public school facilities if it finds that the certificate of adequacy of public school facilities should have been issued by the school district as prescribed in the memorandum of understanding among the school district, Orange County and Chapel Hill.
 A decision of the town council affirming the school district may be appealed by the applicant for a certificate of adequacy of public school facilities by proceedings in the nature of certiorari and as prescribed for an appeal under section 16.7(d) of this article."

-Section 75 - Article 5 - Design and Development Standards.
+Section 103 - Article 5 - Design and Development Standards.
 Section 5.16.9 Information Required From Applicants is hereby amended to read as follows:

 "The applicant for a certificate of adequacy of public school facilities shall submit to the school district all information reasonably deemed necessary by the school district to determine whether a certificate of adequacy of public school facilities should be issued under the provisions of the memorandum of understanding between Chapel Hill, Orange County, and the school district.
-An applicant for a certificate of adequacy of public school facilities special exception or an applicant appealing a certificate of adequacy of public school facilities denial by the school district shall submit to the town council all information reasonably deemed necessary by the town manager to determine whether a special an exception should be granted as provided in section 16.7(d) of this article or for the evidentiary hearing of an appeal of a school district denial of a certificate of adequacy of public school facilities special exception or of an appeal of a school district denial of a certificate of adequacy of public school facilities.
-A copy of a request for a certificate of adequacy of public school facilities special exception or of an appeal of a school district denial of a certificate of adequacy of public school facilities delivery or certified mail, return receipt requested."
+An applicant for a certificate of adequacy of public school facilities special exception or an applicant appealing a certificate of adequacy of public school facilities denial by the school district shall submit to the town council all information reasonably deemed necessary by the town manager to determine whether a special an exception_should be granted as provided in section 16.7(d) of this article or for the evidentiary hearing of an appeal of a school district denial of a certificate of adequacy of public school facilities as provided in section 16.8 of this article.
+A copy of a request for a certificate of adequacy of public school facilities special exception or of an appeal of a school district denial of a certificate of adequacy of public school facilities shall be served on the superintendent of the school district.
+Service may be made by personal delivery or certified mail, return receipt requested."

-Section 76 - Article 5 - Design and Development Standards.
+Section 104 - Article 5 - Design and Development Standards.
 Section 5.18.8 (c) (3) C. is hereby amended to read as follows:

-"The final decision is to be made pursuant to a public an administrative hearing; or
+"The final decision is to be made pursuant to a public an evidentiary hearing; or"